 Question 1: How is the application going to work?

 Response: The application will be a computer 6x6x4 tic-tac-toe game.
 The game will be played on a 6x6 grid, two players (one may be a computer) will take turns to place a game piece of their choice.
 The winner is the player with the most 4 stones in a horizontal, vertical, or diagonal row.
-A user can either play as a guest or as a registered use.
-The computer will keep track of each of the players score only if they are both registered usersplayer’s history only if it’s a registered user.
+A user can either play as a guest or as a registered user.
+The computer will keep track of each of the players score only if they are both registered users.
 If requested, the computer will display the history of the selected registered players.
 Users may select the level of difficulty and who goes first.

 Question 2: What steps did you take to develop it?